dvruette/gidd-easydel/README.md

 ## Training

+#### Data
+The exact data split that was used for training, already pre-tokenized and pre-shuffled, is available here: https://huggingface.co/datasets/dvruette/gidd-nemotron-cc-pretok

 #### GPU
 For running the training code on GPU, you can use the `main_gpu.py` script.
 An example command to launch a training run on GPU is as follows: